 Let me start out by saying that I believe Apple is well within its rights to enforce these policies as they are.
 This isn’t a question of “right” or “wrong” in my mind.
 People framing it in this fashion are living in a false dichotomy.
 Apple’s actions fall on the continuum of incentive, just like everything else.
-The assertion I’m making is that Apple’s decision to apply a 30% commission across the board for in-app subscriptions is too aggressive and will stifle innovation, ultimately leading to less choice for iOS customers and softening iOS device attractiveness to consumers.
+The assertion I’m making is that Apple’s decision to apply a 30% commission across the board for in-app subscriptions is too aggressive and will stifle innovation, leading to less choice for iOS customers, unsatisfied customer experience which inevitably will lead to softening iOS device’s attractiveness to consumers.

 Let’s back up for a moment and address what is probably the most defensible position for Apple’s 30% cut.
 Apple has hit one out of the park with iOS and all the associated devices.
 Between the iPhone, iPod Touch, and iPad, Apple has sold over 160 million iOS devices .
 Even if a large part of that number are users replacing old devices, the number of iOS users remains _not insignificant_, to say the least.
 Apple has cultivated an audience who expects a seamless purchasing experience. iOS users expect to click a button and purchase content without going through any checkout procedures or creating new accounts.
 Along these lines, Apple wants to accomplish two things: